StarRocks/starrocks/docs/en/table_design/table_types/primary_key_table.md

 The Primary Key table uses a new storage engine designed by StarRocks.
 Its main advantage lies in supporting real-time data updates while ensuring efficient performance for complex ad-hoc queries.
 In real-time business analytics, decision-making can benefit from Primary Key tables which use the newest data to analyze results in real-time, which can mitigate data latency in data analysis.

 The primary key of a Primary Key table has a UNIQUE constraint and NOT NULL constraint, and is used to uniquely identify each data row.
-If the primary key value of a new data row is same as that of the existing data row in the table, UNIQUE constraint violation occurs.
+If the primary key value of a new data row is same as that of an existing data row in the table, UNIQUE constraint violation occurs.
 Then the new data row will replace the existing data row.

 :::info